 We use the scenario depicted in Figure 5 to describe these two kinds of approaches.
-Based on our analysis, we observe that proactive approaches can be complex to implement and can lead to undesired effects.
-Therefore, we conclude that the reactive approach is the more reasonable recommendation to deal with unexpected flows.
+The authors observe that proactive approaches can be complex to implement and can lead to undesired effects, and thus conclude that the reactive approach is the more reasonable recommendation to deal with unexpected flows.